Modern Romanticism 101 – A Guide

 Further down, we have a detailed guide to what Modern Romanticism is, but if you’re looking for a shorter explanation, we have a quick summary right here.

-Modern Romanticism also encompasses romanticized period dramas, stories with a love of nature and the stars, passionate tales, and stories with a strong emphasis on individuality, nostalgia, idealism, emotions, elevated language, or freedom.
+In Modern Romanticism, you’ll find stories of the imagination: fantasy, the supernatural or fantastic, gothic romance, fairy tales, folklore, spirituality, and more.
+Modern Romanticism also encompasses romanticized period dramas, stories with a love of nature and the stars, passionate tales, and stories strongly emphasizing individuality, nostalgia, idealism, emotions, elevated language, or freedom.

 Stories of Romanticism are not necessarily romantic with love stories attached but refer to the style of Romanticism in modern times.